delta-io/delta/docs/source/delta-clustering.md

 # Use liquid clustering for Delta tables

 Liquid clustering improves the existing partitioning and `ZORDER` techniques by simplifying data layout decisions in order to optimize query performance.
-Liquid clustering provides flexibility to redefine clustering keys without rewriting existing data, allowing data layout to evolve alongside analytic needs over time.
+Liquid clustering provides flexibility to redefine clustering columns without rewriting existing data, allowing data layout to evolve alongside analytic needs over time.

 .. note:: This feature is available in <Delta> 3.1.0 and above.
 This feature is in experimental support mode with [_](#limitations).